Boris Katchouk

-Boris Katchouk (born June 18, 1998) is a Canadian-Russian professional ice hockey winger for the Chicago Blackhawks of the National Hockey League (NHL).
-Katchouk was drafted in the 2016 NHL Entry Draft in the second round (44th) by the Tampa Bay Lightning.
+Boris Katchouk (born June 18, 1998) is a Canadian professional ice hockey winger with the Syracuse Crunch of the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Katchouk was selected by Lightning in the second round, 44th overall, of the 2016 NHL entry draft.
+He has also played for the Chicago Blackhawks and Ottawa Senators.

 Early life

 Katchouk was born on June 18, 1998, in Vancouver, British Columbia, Canada to Russian parents, Yelena Tumanova and Viktor Katchouk, and grew up alongside his two older brothers, Alex and Yuri.
 His mother Yelena represented the Soviet Union in speed skating at the 1988 Winter Olympics.
 His family moved from Russia to Canada for work in 1992 and moved from Montreal to Vancouver before settling down in Waterloo, Ontario.
 He holds Canadian and Russian dual citizenship.

 Growing up, Katchouk was a dual athlete as he played both ice hockey and box lacrosse.

 Playing career

 Katchouk began his ice hockey career with the Waterloo Wolves Minor Midget team in the Alliance Hockey League.
 During the 2013–14 season, he recorded 25 goals and 33 assists for 58 points through 29 games while also guiding the team to an AHMMPL Championship.
-Following this, he joined the Northern Ontario Junior Hockey League's Soo Thunderbirds and led them to the James Aspin Trophy, Copeland Cup McNamara Trophy, and Dudley Hewitt Cup.
+Following this, he joined the Northern Ontario Junior Hockey League (NOJHL)'s Soo Thunderbirds and led them to the James Aspin Trophy, Copeland Cup McNamara Trophy, and Dudley Hewitt Cup.
 During the Dudley Hewitt Cup tournament, Katchouk led all Thunderbird players in scoring with six points.
 During this time, he also attended Resurrection Catholic Secondary School before being drafted by the Sault Ste.
-Marie Greyhounds in the Ontario Hockey League (OHL).
+Marie Greyhounds of the Ontario Hockey League (OHL).
 He played 12 games with the Greyhounds as a 16-year-old during the 2014–15 OHL season but fully began his career the following year.